himahuja/Research-Internships-for-Undergraduates/README.md

 INDIA

   * [ICTS LONG TERM VISITING STUDENTS PROGRAM](https://www.icts.res.in/academic/long-term-visiting-student-program) for both International and Indian Students.
 Aims to provide opportunities to students of science, mathematics and engineering to spend a longer period of time (1 or 2 semesters).
+  * [ICTS SN BHATT Memorial Excellence Fellowship](https://www.icts.res.in/academic/summer-research-program) for Undergraduate students of science, mathematics and engineering, who are in their third, fourth or fifth year of the program are eligible to apply.

 SOUTH KOREA